smarter-sh/smarter/setup/ubuntu/README.md

-# Smarter Development Environment for macOS
+# Smarter Development Environment for Debian/Ubuntu

 The Smarter developer environment is Docker based, which helps to abstract away many of the platform's run-time dependencies.
 However, there are still quite a